ClickCease Outbound links | what are they and how do they affect SEO

 whats the difference between outbound vs inbound links

 Outbound links, also known as outgoing links or external links, are hyperlinks on a website that lead to other web pages or websites outside of the current domain.
-These links are typically embedded within anchor texts or placed behind clickable elements such as buttons or images.
-When users click on an outbound link, they are redirected to another website or webpage, offering them additional information or resources.
+These links are typically embedded within anchor text or placed behind clickable elements such as buttons or images.
+When users click on an outbound link, they are redirected to another website or webpage that offers them additional information or resources.

 Because outbound links are backlinks pointing from your website to other websites, it means that you are sharing your page’s authority with other web pages.
 Your page’s authority is distributed across the outbound links in your article, and they benefit from it.